davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### clientPermissions.urlParameters
 - **type**: object
-- **description** Specify if the micro frontend behind this node can read and write the Luigi Core search query parameter.
-See also [Routing API](luigi-core-api.md#routing)
+- **description** Specify if the micro frontend behind this node can read and write the AppLaunchpad Core search query parameter.
+See also [Routing API](applaunchpad-core-api.md#routing)
 - **example**:
 ```javascript
 clientPermissions:{